Skip to content

 • Doors open at 5:00 pm; all graduates must be on the arena floor by 5:30 pm

-• Tickets will be required this year for guest and graduate entry; each graduate can request as many tickets as they need when they register.
+• Tickets will be required this year for guest and graduate entry.

 Note: This event will be live-streamed on the Allen School’s YouTube page and a recording made publicly available for later viewing for the benefit of those who cannot join us in person.